-The MSCI ESG ratings take into account numerous metrics that capture key ESG related issues.
+The Benchmark Index only includes issuers that have a MSCI ESG rating of BB or higher.
 An MSCI ESG rating is designed to measure an issuer's resilience to long-term, industry material ESG risks and how well it manages those ESG risks relative to industry peers.
 The MSCI ESG rating methodology provides greater transparency and understanding of the ESG characteristics of issuers, identifying issuers with a strong MSCI ESG ratings as issuers that may be better positioned for future ESG-related challenges and that may experience fewer ESG-related controversies.
-Further details are available on the index provider's website at https://www.msci.com/esg-ratings.
-Issuers that have not been assessed by the index provider for an MSCI ESG Controversies Score, or an MSCI ESG rating, are also excluded from the Benchmark Index.